-Both sets of studies suggest that people's willingness to divulge sensitive information depends on judgments that are inherently comparative, which is an important insight for marketing researchers and professionals.
-Advances in information technology have been a boon to marketers, who can use personal information to tailor messages to individual consumers (Blattberg and Deighton 1991).
+Narrowly, this research attempts to shed light on the question of when survey respondents will reveal personal information in response to intrusive, or sensitive, questionnaires.
+This issue has received considerable attention, both in the marketing literature (e.g., Reinmuth and Geurts 1975) and in the literature on survey methodology (e.g., Tourangeau and Ting 2007), but is also directly relevant to contemporary phenomena on the internet: Advances in information technology have been a boon to marketers, who can use personal information to tailor messages to individual consumers (Blattberg and Deighton 1991).
 However, information technologies deemed too intrusive by consumers can elicit reactance (White 2004), countering the marketing benefits of those tools.
-To predict and make sense of how consumers perceive and respond to requests for personal information, we need to understand how they react to the continual stream of requests for personal information that are an unavoidable feature of the internet, as well as how they respond to an equally unavoidable barrage of personal information about others.
+To predict and make sense of consumers' reaction to modern marketing strategies, we need to understand how they respond to the continual stream of requests for personal information that is an unavoidable feature of the internet, as well as to the equally unavoidable barrage of personal information disclosed about others.